pa-0/wcd/wcd/doc/README.txt

 4.0 Contact and Download information

-        I can be contacted via E-mail:
+        I can be contacted via E-mail: waterlan@xs4all.nl
-                  waterlan@xs4all.nl

-        Address : Zeelsterstraat 59B
-                  5652 EB Eindhoven
-                  The Netherlands

         --